manfredo89/TECOpp/Readme.md

 To compile install the armadillo libraries and "make".

-The release version uses Intel C++ compilerr ipcp and MKL libraries.
+The release version uses Intel C++ compilerr icpc and MKL libraries.
 Edit the Makefile to use a different compiler / libraries.

 TECO++ is work in progress.